franko/gsl-shell/doc/user-manual/intro.rst

   The underlying programming language, Lua, itself a very cleverly designed programming language it is therefore an excellent platform for programming.
   In addition the LuaJIT2 implementation provides excellent execution speed that can be very close to C compiled code.

 GSL Shell also introduces some extensions to the Lua language that will be explained in the following sections.
-Those features include :ref:`complex numbers<complex_numbers>`, easy-to-use :ref:`vector/matrix<matrices>` implementataions, :ref:`short function syntax<short-func-notation>` and :ref:`iterators<lua_base>`.
-They are designed to fasciliate the work with numbers and mathematical algorithms.
+Those features include :ref:`complex numbers<complex_numbers>`, easy-to-use :ref:`vector/matrix<matrices>` implementations, :ref:`short function syntax<short-func-notation>` and :ref:`iterators<lua_base>`.
+They are designed to facilitate the work with numbers and mathematical algorithms.

 First steps
 -----------